Ref-Bit/Analog-Clock/README.md

-## Analog Clock
+## Analog Clock 🕖
-A simple analog clock with Light/Dark theme modes.
+A simple analog clock with Light/Dark theme modes and neumorphism design.
+Built with HTML, CSS and Javascript